jstz-dev/jstz/docs/alpha-tester.md

 ### Social media app (5 points)

 Write a simple social media application that allows users to post messages and follow other users.
+Implement a "like" feature that requires from the "liker" a symbolic amount to reward the author (e.g., 0.01 tez).

+So posting is free, and is rewarded through likes.

 <img src="/img/SocialMedia.png" alt="A few posts and a text box to add a new post to a social media stream" style={{width: 300}} />

 For bonus points, add features:

-- Provide the ability to mint a post as an NFT (5 points)
+- Provide the ability to mint a post as an NFT (5 points).
+  In this case, revenues due to the original author go instead to the current owner of the NFT.
 - Add group features (3 points)

-**Backend**: The backend must keep track of user messages and who each user is following.
+**Backend**: The backend must keep track of user messages and who each user is following, and must correctly distribute revenues from likes.

 **Frontend**: The frontend must allow users to post messages.
 It should show separate feeds for followed users and for all users so users can find new people to follow.